Clinical evidence in the treatment of vestibular dysfunction

 Results indicate that GyroStim therapy can provide results up to 5 times faster than traditional therapies alone for vestibular dysfunction.

-Vestibular rehabilitation therapy (VRT) is a form of physical therapy (PT) that has been recognized as the SOC for treating vestibular dysfunction for decades.
+Vestibular rehabilitation therapy (VRT) is a specialized form of physical therapy (PT) that has been recognized as the SOC for treating vestibular dysfunction for decades.

 The two patient groups in this comparison consisted of randomly selected patients diagnosed with vestibular dysfunction resulting from either PCS, BPPV, PPPD, BVL, CVA, or MdDS.